cbrennanpoole/preamble-project/README.md

 ---

 ### Mission

-> Our mission is to leverage the Cannabis Cause and everything it stands for with the sustainable business model millennial's are mastering, the push for renewable resources, and the health and wellness movement with the funding opportunities our government continues to work toward, the open learning and open source resources that can help bridge the skills gap to deliver a transparent cloud architecture digital solution with alternative answers (like hemp health) to the people who need them most (socioeconomically disadvantaged minorities); while addressing the most egregious problems that are far too Prevalent in America Today.
+> Chasing the Wind is on a mission to leverage the cannabis / hemp hyper-growth markets and everything the cause stands for with the sustainable business model millennial's are mastering, the push for renewable resources, rural prosperity, and the health and wellness movement; with our government's commitment to ending epidemics and creating opportunity; by utilizing the open learning and open source resources available for all; to help bridge the skills gap; delivering a transparent, cloud architecture digital, common ground solution / alternative answers (like hemp health); for veterans, the disabled, and the formerly incarcerated; ultimately addressing the most egregious problems which are far too prevalent in North America today and havr.

 ---
 #### MODEL
-Ours is a multi-faceted framework and sustainable model with compliant marketing models and lean management principals for the cannabis and whole plant hemp industry.
+> Ours is a multi-faceted framework.
+And a sustainable model.
+With ethical FDA compliant marketing practices.
+Lean management principals.
+With an eye on the long using transformational and kaizen leadership to develop human resources for the cannabis and whole plant hemp industry.
 ---
 #### CORNERSTONE
-Our cornerstone and core competency is Total Customer Satisfaction thru Total Quality Management with an eye on the long.
+Our cornerstone and core competency is Total Customer Satisfaction thru quality management principles with clearly defined goals and key performance indicators (KPI).
 ---
 #### OBJECTIVES
 1. Improve cannabis and hemp industry image through measurable works.